 - You can change the number of Focus Areas that a student needs to pass in a given academic year to accommodate for extended time

-To create a modified course, you should first communicate with your school leader, learning team, SPED team, case managers, and the mentor of your school to ensure that all appropriate steps are taken.
+To create a modified course, you should first communicate with your school leader, learning team, Special Education team, case managers, and the mentor of your school to ensure that all appropriate steps are taken.

 To enroll students in a modified course, you'll need to create a separate course in your Student Information System (SIS).
 Once your SIS syncs with the Summit Learning Platform, enrolled students will appear in the course.